harvard-lil/capstone/README.md

 ### Working with javascript <a id="working-with-javascript"></a>

-We use [Vue CLI 3](https://cli.vuejs.org/) to compile javascript files, so you can use modern javascript and it will be transpiled to support the browsers listed in package.json.
-New javascript entrypoints can be added to vue.config.js and included in templates with `{% render_bundle %}`.
+We use Vite to compile javascript files.
+New javascript entrypoints can be added to vite.config.js and included in templates with `{% vite_asset %}`.

 To see javascript changes live, run the dev server with